-MATH 102 Mathematics of Sustainability or placement at or above the College Algebra level on the University's placement exam.
+Prerequisite: MATH 099 Developmental Mathematics Using ALEKS, MATH 102 Mathematics of Sustainability or placement at or above College Algebra level on the University's assessment test., MATH 098 Introduction to Mathematical Thinking

-GEOL 118 Environmental Geology 4
+GEOL 118, Environmental Geology, 4 credits

 This course introduces the geological materials, processes and events of the earth's surface and crust that are most relevant to human populations.
 The phenomena studied include natural disasters such as earthquakes, volcanic eruptions, tsunami, floods, and hurricanes, as well as important resources such as water, soil, traditional and alternative energy resources, and pollution and remediation of water and air quality.